quirrel-dev/quirrel/docs/docs/deploying.md

 For most people, the [hosted version](https://quirrel.dev) of Quirrel is the easiest, and probably also cheapest way of using Quirrel (there's a free tier if your project is just starting out, and OSS and side projects can apply for discounts).

 If you still want to host Quirrel yourself, you can do so using the [Docker Image](https://github.com/orgs/quirrel-dev/packages/container/package/quirrel). `REDIS_URL` should be set to a Redis connection string.
+Make sure your Redis instance is persistent.
 For production deployments, `PASSPHRASES` should be set to a `:`-separated list of passphrases used for securing the token endpoints.
 Additionally, the deployment should be secured using HTTPS.

 Here's a rough guideline on how to acquire tokens: